Kanegraffiti/LessonPlans/Basic Science/Week3_Basic_Science_Lesson_Plan_JSS1-3.md

 - **Reference Materials:** NERDC Basic Science and Technology for JSS 1; Nutrition for Junior Secondary Schools; WHO Food Guide Pamphlet
 - **Instructional Materials:** Food models or real samples (grains, fruits, vegetables, proteins, fats); food chart; flashcards with nutrient names; short video on healthy eating habits
 - **Entry Behaviour:** Pupils can mention common meals eaten at home and understand the idea of food groups from previous lessons.
-- **Behavioural Objectives:** By the end of the lesson, pupils should be able to:
+- **Behavioural Objectives:** By the end of the lesson, pupils will be able to:
   1. Define the term balanced diet correctly.
   2. List the six major classes of food nutrients.
   3. Explain at least four reasons why balanced diets are important to the family.